Evaluating patient risk status

 Consider the consistent treatment guidelines for patients in FC III and FC IV

-High Risk per key indicators3-6 |
+INTERMEDIATE-HIGH AND HIGH RISK per key indicators3-6 |

 ---|

-FC IV, FC III with evidence of rapid progression or other markers of poor prognosis4 |
+FC IV, FC III with |

 Worsening Disease despite treatment3-6 |